ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 **Experience Points (XP)**
 : When you experience **defeat**, or a **flaw** you may gain an **experience point**, which accumulate between sessions.

-**Extraordinary ability**
+**Incredible ability**
-: Certain genres allow player characters to have **abilities** that exceed human norms, these are **extraordinary abilities**.
-A genre pack normally outlines what is possible as part of its extraordinary powers framework.
+: Certain genres allow player characters to have **abilities** that exceed human norms, these are **incredible abilities**.
+A genre pack normally outlines what is possible as part of its incredible powers framework.

 **Failure**
 : Rolling over your **target number**.